mrpowers-io/community/docs/open-source/project-metrics.md

 Gaming a whole basket of metrics would be quite challenging.
 It would also be so obvious.
 Each platform actively monitors fake activity and you'd likely get banned.

-Gaming metrics is a choice and you don't need to do it.
+You don't need to game your project metrics of course.
 You should let your project metrics grow organically, so they give you an accurate reading on the state of your project.

 ## Number of new contributors